hjmsano/td-js-sdk-extension/README.md

 ## Installation

+First of all, see `/example/index.html`.
+It helps you to understand the installation.

 1. Embed TD-JS-SDK loader in your html file.
 This is the same process as official TD-JS-SDK implementation.

 ```html